-This issue of ZEKE seeks to present compelling works of documentary photography by photographers from Africa who are working and living in Africa today.
+This issue of ZEKE seeks to present compelling works of documentary photography by photographers from Africa who are working in Africa today.
 It will also including critical writing on African photography by African writers.

 Please see below for guidelines or click here to submit to this Call for Entries.